 These were the doing of his key lieutenants, the engineering holy trinity of Carl Breer, Owen Skelton, and Fred Zeder.
 That advanced engineering was the making of the company was deeply etched into the corporate mindset.
 These Chryslers were also attractive, as Walter knew that was important too.
 His brilliant synthesis of these qualities propelled Chrysler into the number two position in 1936, out of almost nowhere.

 Chrysler’s only flub during the pre-war years was the 1934 Airflow.
-It was predictable that Chrysler’s engineers would be highly attracted to the objective benefits of streamlining.
-And that wasn’t all; the Airflow was very advanced in other ways; by pushing its engine well forward over the front axle, the passenger compartment could be moved forward, now fully between the axles, allowing substantially more width, room and a better ride.
-That was functionally a bigger step forward than its aerodynamics.
-Unfortunately, the Airflow’s blunt and too-different front end styling turned off buyers, despite its many inherent objective advantages.
+It was predictable that Chrysler’s engineers would be highly attracted to the obvious benefits of streamlining.
+And that wasn’t all; the Airflow was very advanced in other ways; by pushing its engine well forward over the front axle, the passenger compartment could be moved forward, situated fully between the axles, thus allowing substantially more width, room and a better ride.
+That was functionally a much bigger step forward than its aerodynamics.
+Unfortunately, the Airflow’s blunt and too-different front end styling turned off conservative American buyers, despite its many inherent objective advantages.

 Given what was to come stylistically at Chrysler under Keller, it would be wrong to say that Keller did not have any appreciation for advanced design.
 Keller was smitten by the 1941 Thunderbolt, designed by Alex Tremulis.